RubyConfCo/2016-rubyconfco.github.io/blog/_posts/2016-07-30-challenge.md

 The winner must do a Hangout with the organizers of the conference explaining how the solution was implemented, and this hangout will be posted in Ruby meetups and the conference channel.

-1st place will get her/his entry for free
+* The 1st place will get a free ticket.
-For the 2nd place, up to 5 participants will receive a 50% discount and for the 3rd place up to 13 parcicipants will receive a 25% discount, you can not miss this opportunity.
+* The 2nd place, up to 5 participants, will receive a 50% discount.
+* The 3rd place, up to 13 parcicipants will, receive a 25% discount.

+You can not miss this opportunity!

 * * *